philzook58/philzook58.github.io/_posts/2024-11-18-sql_graph_csp.md

 So in this manner SQL is a constraint solver.

-An example constraint satisfaction puzzle is the send more money puzzle <https://en.wikipedia.org/wiki/Verbal_arithmetic> in which we need to find digist such that `SEND + MORE = MONEY`.
+An example constraint satisfaction puzzle is the send more money puzzle <https://en.wikipedia.org/wiki/Verbal_arithmetic> in which we need to find digits `S,E,N,D,M,O,R,Y` such that `SEND + MORE = MONEY`.
-A pure python version of the send more money puzzle is
+A pure python version of the send more money puzzle with simplistic pruning is

 ```python
 def solve_send_money():